galform/get_nebular_emission/README.rst

 Requirements and Installation
 -----------------------------

 This code has been developed in Python 3.7.1 and it is compatible with Python above 3.5 versions.
-The code has been tested to run in Linux operating systems.
+The code has been tested to run in Linux and Windows operating systems.

 This code uses numpy as specified in docs/requirements.txt.
-The ploting routine from the *example.py* also requires the use of matplotlib.
+The ploting routine from the *example.py* also requires the use of matplotlib. h5py is necessary to run over hdf5 files, from eml_photio it is mandatory.

 The code can be run directly from a cloned GitHub `repository`_ and then makeing a local installation from the main directory (where you can see `setup.py`:
 :code:`python3 setup.py install`.